KaisenAmin/Dict/README.md

 * **pop:** this method removes the specified item from the dictionary.
 * **print:** this method print key-value pair of dictionary.
 * **isEmpty:** this method check a dict is empty or not.
+* **popItem:** this method removes the item that was last inserted into the dictionary.

 ### Building